Open Die and Closed Die Forging Sourcing Services

 Closed Die Forging

-Closed die forging (also referred to as impression die forging) is a metal deformation process that uses pressure to compress a piece of metal to fill an enclosed die impression.
-In some closed die forging processes, a succession of impression dies are used to modify the shape of the material into the final desired shape and form.
+Also referred to as impression die forging, closed die forging utilizes a succession of impression dies to modify the material into the final desired shape and form.
 The type of material, tightness of tolerances, and need for heat treatment can determine the number of passes the product requires through the die.
 We source high-quality impression die forging from partners who use top-of-the-line equipment, including:

-To produce the parts they need, all types of companies make use of sourcing services from Compass & Anvil to fulfill their open and closed die forging.
-At Compass & Anvil, we help source manufacturing partners for clients in industries such as:
+All types of companies make use of sourcing services from Compass & Anvil to fulfill their open and closed die forging requirements.
+We have and continue to source manufacturing partners for clients in industries such as: